aws-samples/amazon-dynamodb-table-to-global-table-cfn/README.md

 If you prefer to use the AWS CLI instead of the AWS console, using an AWS profile with sufficient permissions run the following AWS CLI command to execute the Change Set:

 ```
-aws cloudformation execute-change-set --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
+aws cloudformation execute-change-set --region us-east-1 --change-set-name <"Id" from the output of 'create-change-set' command that you run earlier>
 ```